bendtherules/bendtherules.github.com/posts/flipkart-ui-interview-experience.md

 Example task - Build a todo app.
 You can add, edit, remove items.
 Allow sub-tasks within a task.
 There will be some form validation or api call.
 Also, persist/load todo items on reload.

 ☯️ Ps/ds - 1 problem solving question (leetcode easy problem - search from both sides, basic dynamic programming, etc) + 1 data structure question (ex. tree traversal in various orders, stack, etc) .
-There was about 30-45min time for the whole round -
+It took about 30-45min.
+You have to first explain your approach and then write the code on paper.
 This is usually not so hard for ui roles.
 But in some cases, interviewer might ask full-blown sde level questions like red-black tree, etc. There is officially no distinction for psds round between ui and sde roles, but practically there is.

 🔶 UI+Javascript - I felt this was the most imp round.
 It went on for about an hour. expect somewhat advanced js + browser related questions (debounce, event handling with delegation, event capturing phase, scope, let/var, promise + promise.all, async, how does a page load from start, etc)